 Apple’s Emergency SOS via satellite service is for hikers, climbers, hunters, boaters and anyone traveling through remote areas.
 It has been credited with speeding the rescues of people stranded in the far reaches of Alaska and the Canadian wilderness.

-It gives iPhone 14 users emergency access to help.
-And it has to be a real emergency — forgetting to record The Masked Singer doesn’t qualify.
+It gives iPhone 14 and iPhone 15 users emergency access to help.
+And it has to be a real emergency — forgetting to record football game doesn’t qualify.

 The satellite connection service will not activate when you can get a cellular connection.
 If you have bars, you should call or text for emergency help — use 911 or your local equivalent.